hermandr/Effective-Data-Storytelling-using-the-tidyverse/chapter2.md

 the results of the 2016 Presidential election were given.
 If Clinton won the state in 2016, `"Liberal"` is the value for `state_ideology`.
 If Trump won the state in 2016, `"Conservative"` is the value for `state_ideology`.

+An interactive table of the `ideology` data frame is  [here](https://ismayc.github.io/Effective-Data-Storytelling-using-the-tidyverse/ideology.html).

 *** =instructions
 - Use the `inner_join` function in the `dplyr` package to add the `state` and `state_ideology`